cockroachdb/docs/cockroachcloud/learn-about-pricing.md

 ## Pricing overview

 With {{ site.data.products.serverless }}, you are charged for the storage and activity of your cluster.
-All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in [Request Units](learn-about-request-units.html), or RUs.
-RUs are an abstracted metric that represent the size and complexity of requests made to your cluster.
+Cluster storage is measured in GiB per month, based on the total volume of storage used over the billing period.
+Cluster activity, including SQL queries, bulk operations, and background jobs, is measured in [Request Units](learn-about-request-units.html), or RUs.
+A Request Unit is an abstracted metric that represents the size and complexity of requests made to your cluster.
+Note that a single activity or request could cost more than 1 Request Unit.
+Request Unit consumption scales to zero when your cluster has no activity, so you will only be charged for what you use.

 RU and storage consumption is prorated at the following prices:

-  Activity Measure        | Cost
+  Unit                    | Cost
   ------------------------|------
   10M Request Units       | $1.00
   1 GiB storage per month | $0.50